General Data Help

 Frequently Asked Questions

-CI:Now ("see now") is a local data intermediary.
+CI:Now is a nonprofit local data intermediary based in San Antonio, Texas.
 We turn local data into information communities can use for planning, trending community change over time, and measuring results.
 Please visit the Who We Are page for more information on CI:Now, and the How We Can Help page to learn more about what we do.
+You can keep up with our data news by following @CINow on Twitter or subscribing to our monthly newsletter.

 Why is there data only for 12 counties?
 Can I contact CI:Now for information on my county?